healthy Indian festival foodhealthy Indian festival food

 gond ke laddu

-5. Til Gur (Winter): This simple sesame and jaggery treat, enjoyed during Makar Sankranti, is a powerful winter wellness duo.
-Sesames are rich in calcium and healthy fats, while jaggery’s iron and antioxidants boost immunity and combat winter sluggishness.
+5. Til Gur (Winter): This simple sesame and jaggery made treat is enjoyed during Makar Sankranti and is also good for winter season.
+Sesames are rich in calcium and healthy fats, while jaggery’s iron and antioxidants boost immunity and combat winter illness.

 til ladu - healthy Indian festival food